vladimir-kazakov/klavaro/README.md

 in Esperanto in a compatible with your first language way, and without installing additional software.

-The layouts can be found in a `README.md` file of each layout in the `layouts` folder.
+The layouts can be found in a `README.md` file of each layout.

 The layouts can be installed using installers published in the `Releases` section.